litfrapps/lesson1_it22_torralba/readme.md

-# gwapo ko kael by lagnada & Ilagan
+# activity1 by Lagnada & Ilagan